berndporr/alphabot/README.md

 ### Start/stop

-Start the communication with the robot:
+Start the callback reporting the battery voltage.
 ```
 start()
 ```

-Stop the communication:
+Stop the callback.
 ```
 stop()
 ```